 Spending time on unqualified prospects wastes everyone’s time and can be discouraging to your sales force.
 Maybe it’s people who have no interest in the product, but just want someone to “talk” to.
 Maybe, you’re spending time with folks who won’t be able to get financing for the product, or maybe the product isn’t a good fit for their office, plant or facility.
 Whatever the reason, you need to be spending your money and time on those people who have the resources and the inclination to purchase from your company.
 It’s estimated that as much as 60 percent of an average salesperson’s time is spent with people who either can’t or are not interested in buying their product or service.
 Qualifying methodologies like BANT (budget, authority, need, and timeline), serve as an excellent framework for effectively determining whether a prospect is a good fit for your product or service.

 Being knowledgeable about your products and services is essential for any salesperson.
 However, there’s a big difference between presenting the benefits of what you sell and actually solving the problem that your prospect is experiencing.
 Good question asking and listening are as important, if not more so than good product knowledge.

 Improving your sales success rate doesn’t have to be complicated.
 Simply concentrate on these five common problems and look for your closure rate, and your bottom line, to improve dramatically.

-Contact us today for more information on how to jumpstart your sales goals and to learn more about the next steps of growing your business with an outsourced sales team.
+Contact us today for more information on how to jumpstart your sales goals, implement sales process best practices and to learn more about the next steps of growing your business with an outsourced sales team.